Ozzy Osbourne biography

 Osbourne returned to celebrity status by the unlikely success of his own bizarre brand of "reality" television.
 The Osbournes, a program featuring the domestic life of Osbourne and his clan, has turned into the MTV Network's biggest hit to date.
 The comic appeal of the aging headbanger completing such humdrum tasks as taking out the garbage charmed even those conservatives who once vilified Osbourne.
 The show took a more serious turn in the summer of 2002 when wife, Sharon, was diagnosed with colon cancer.
 The show lasted until 2005.

 Despite his popularity as a reality television personality, Osbourne will also been remembered for his contributions to the world of music.
 He reunited with Black Sabbath in 2005 for a tour, and these legendary heavy metal heroes were inducted into the Rock and Roll Hall of Fame the following year.
 At the induction ceremony, Metallica played "Iron Man" in honor of the group.
 Osbourne, however, devotes most of his time these days to his solo career.
-He released Black Rain in 2007, which reached the number three spot on the American album charts.
+He released Black Rain in 2007, which reached the No. 3 spot on the American album charts.

-Osbourne and his wife, Sharon have three children, Jack, Kelly, and Aimee.
+Osbourne and his wife, Sharon have three children, Jack, Kelly and Aimee.
 He also has two children from a previous marriage.